Menditect/documentation/docs/definitions/microflow-parameter-value.md

 - Enter or select a value for the attribute.

 For each datatype, there is a different way of entering the value:
-1. String and numeric values can be entered in a text box.
+1. String and numeric values can be entered in a text box;
-2. Boolean values need to be Yes or No (and cannot be 'Empty').
+2. Boolean values need to be Yes or No (and cannot be 'Empty');
-3. Enumeration values can be selected from a dropdown.
+3. Enumeration values can be selected from a dropdown;
 4. Datetime values can be entered either fixed-date, or currentdatetime with an offset.

 Note that if the value is not set, this means it will be set to 'Empty' when executing the test.